Bunniapp/biddog/README.md

 ## Concepts

-- **Epoch**: The smallest unit of time used by BidDog, set to 1 hour by default.
+- **Epoch**: The smallest unit of time used by BidDog, set to 1 hour long by default.
 - **K**: The delay (in epochs) of a bid being submitted and the bidder becoming the manager of a pool.
 Set to 24 by default.
 - **`MIN_BID_MULTIPLIER`**: Specifies the minimum bid increment.
 Set to (1 + 10%) by default.
 - **Manager**: The manager of a pool pays rent (in the bid token) each epoch for the privilege of receiving all swap fee revenue and setting the swap fee.